scriptype/salinger/README.md

    }
    ```

-   Pro-tip: This is the only customizable part of Salinger.
-You can change this config key and Salinger will look up that folder to find the tasks and everything.
+   <sub>Pro-tip: This is the only customizable part of Salinger.
+You can change this config key and Salinger will look up that folder to find the tasks and everything.</sub>

  - Inside `env.js`, define environment variables: